-2. On the previously mentioned pivot connection, inspect the orientation of the square hole (Figure 34) on the eccentric flange washer (outboard side).
+- 2. On the previously mentioned pivot connection, inspect the orientation of the square hole (Figure 34) on the eccentric flange washer (outboard side).
 The square hole should be at the 12 o'clock position (middle of the alignment adjustment); adjust if necessary.
 To adjust the eccentric, insert a 1⁄2" square drive breaker bar into the square hole on the eccentric flanged washer.
-Rotating the eccentric flanged washer clockwise (45° maximum) or counterclockwise (45° maximum) will provide fore and aft positioning.
+Rotating the eccentric flanged washer clockwise (45° maximum) or counterclockwise (45° maximum) will provide fore and aft positioning. - 3.
+Repeat step 1 and 2 on the remaining connections. - Follow the measurement steps in the spring suspension alignment process.
+(See Figure 29 - Suspension Alignment Requirements) - If additional axle movement is necessary, adjust the eccentric washer on the opposite side of the forward axle from the 12 o'clock position.

-Figure 34- Air-ride Suspension Alignment
+Figure 34 Air-Ride Suspension Alignment

-AAL 23k 96" - Part # 003988 AAL 23k 102" - Part # 003870 AAL 25k 96" - Part # 001392-8 AAL 25k 102" - Part # 00003925
+AAL 23k 96": Part #003988 AAL 23k 102": Part #003870 AAL 25k 96": Part #001392-8 AAL 25k 102": Part #005467